(New Orleans, March 7, 1895 – Great Neck, Long Island, New York, November 5, 1971).1

 Although Chalaire was born in New Orleans, the family had moved to New York City by the time he was five; his father was connected with the theater.2 Chalaire attended the High School of Commerce, graduating in 1912.3 He became a reporter for the New York Herald and attended New York University, receiving a Bachelor of Law in 1916.4 When he registered for the draft on May 30, 1917, he was supporting his Dresden-born, widowed mother and was a candidate at Plattsburg, New York, for the Officers’ Reserve Corps.
 He was selected to attend ground school at M.I.T., from which he graduated on August 25, 1917.4a

-Chalaire’s R.A.F. service record indicates that, instead of going from Oxford to Grantham with most of the cadets, he set off on November 5, 1917, for the No. 1 Training Depot Squadron at Stamford.
+Chalaire’s R.A.F. service record indicates that, instead of going from Oxford to Grantham with most of the second Oxford men, he set off on November 5, 1917, for the No. 1 Training Depot Squadron at Stamford.
 He was thus among the twenty men chosen by Elliott White Springs to go to Stamford, even though Chalaire, unlike most of the others Springs selected, had apparently not had any experience in the air.5 Just two days later, according to an entry in Fremont Cutler Foss’s diary for November 7, 1917, Chalaire, along with Arthur Richmond Taber, Frank Aloysius Dixon, and other men stationed at Stamford were at Grantham for a visit.
-And at Thanksgiving, Chalaire and many of the Oxford cadets from Stamford and other flying schools were once again at Grantham.
-Chalaire wrote a lively description of the festivities, including a football game between the “Unfits” and the “Hardly Ables,” that was published in U.S. papers.6
+And at Thanksgiving, Chalaire and many of the second Oxford men from Stamford and other flying schools were once again at Grantham.
+Chalaire wrote a lively description of the festivities, which included a football game between the “Unfits” and the “Hardly Ables,” that was published in U.S. papers.6

 On January 16, 1918, along with William Ludwig Deetjen, Carlton, and Julian Carr Stanley, Chalaire travelled from Stamford via Grantham to Waddington in Lincolnshire and No. 44 Training Squadron.
 There they learned that this was, as Deetjen described it, “only a pool squadron . . . where men are held till the upper squadrons are emptied.”
 Soon thereafter, Chalaire, Carlton, and Stanley were assigned to No. 48 Training Squadron, while Deetjen went to No. 51.
 Both squadrons were at Waddington where, according to Deetjen, the aircraft available were “Rumpeties (Maurice Farmans), Martinsydes, R.E.8s, deH6’s, BE2E’s, and deH4’s.”7